 I arrived in Vancouver the next day, Friday June 13, 2008.
 From the airport, I went straight to the hotel (Ramada Hotel in Kingsway Burnaby) then rested for a while.
 After sometime passed, I went to the company branch office in Burnaby Vancouver where I had a chance to meet the whole team there.
 Here I also met my colleague from who was assigned in Vancouver while I was assigned in Edmonton.
 After meeting people, my colleague and I undergone some hours of knowledge and training sessions with few people in the team.
 The day finished so fast and I never realised that it was almost evening.

 Because there was Filipino team member in Vancouver and we somewhat closed to him since he was the one came to Manila and interviewed us, he offered us some time to see places nearby.
-We went to White Rock city and drove down to Vancouver-Blaine Highway.
+We went to Surrey City and drove down to Vancouver-Blaine Highway.
 At first, I never realized that we were going to the border between US and Canada until we arrived at Peach Arch Provincial Park, the area wherein anyone can be in two countries in one time.
 There is a part of the park called Peach Arch that once you stand on it, it means you are standing in two countries at the same time.
 When I learned that fact, I was really excited, I never been to US and that was my chance to be in US for a short period of time.
 Once we cross the arch, we were already in US and once we cross back again, we were in Canada immediately.
 We spent some time for photos around the area until we decided to leave the place.

 Peace Arch Provincial Park